Smart Ways to Manage an Inheritance

-Here's how to handle an inheritance like a pro.
+Here's how to manage an inheritance like a pro.
 A bequest could change your life, but don’t quit your day job.

 (Image credit: Getty Images)

-We’ve all heard stories about individuals who passed away quietly after a life of frugality, leaving a fortune to their unsuspecting heirs or, occasionally, a beloved pet.
+How you manage an inheritance can change your life.
+We’ve all heard stories about individuals who passed away quietly after a life of frugality, keeping their estate plan a secret and leaving a fortune to their unsuspecting heirs.
+Or, alas, occasionally bequeathing their riches to a beloved pet.

 Subscribe to Kiplinger’s Personal Finance